ethangreen-dev/lovely-injector/README.md

 ### Mac

 1. Download the [latest release](https://github.com/ethangreen-dev/lovely-injector/releases) for Mac.
 If you have an M-series CPU (M1, M2, etc.) then this will be `lovely-aarch64-apple-darwin.tar.gz`.
 If you have an Intel CPU then it will be `lovely-x86_64-apple-darwin.tar.gz`
-2. Open the .zip archive, copy `liblovely.dylib` and `run_lovely.sh` into the game directory.
+2. Open the .zip archive, copy `liblovely.dylib` and `run_lovely_macos.sh` into the game directory.
 You can navigate to the game's directory by right-clicking the game in Steam, hovering "Manage", and selecting "Browse local files".
 3. Put one or more mods into the Mac mod directory (NOT the same as the game directory).
 This should be `/Users/$USER/Library/Application Support/Balatro/Mods` where `$USER` is your username (if you are modding Balatro).\
 If you can't find this folder, try pressing `Shift-Command-.` (period) to show hidden files in Finder.
-4. Run the game by either dragging and dropping `run_lovely.sh` onto `Terminal.app` in Applications > Utilities and then pressing enter, or by executing `sh run_lovely.sh` in the terminal within the game directory.
+4. Run the game by either dragging and dropping `run_lovely_macos.sh` onto `Terminal.app` in Applications > Utilities and then pressing enter, or by executing `sh run_lovely_macos.sh` in the terminal within the game directory.

 Note: You cannot run your game through Steam on Mac due to a bug within the Steam client.
-You must run it with the `run_lovely.sh` script.
+You must run it with the `run_lovely_macos.sh` script.

 **Important**: Mods with Lovely patch files (`lovely.toml` or in `lovely/*.toml`) **must** be installed into their own folder within the mod directory.
 No exceptions!